ProjectMilestonegroupL/MilestoneProject/README.md

 We reached 0.959 validation accuracy with a 0.7 dropout just before the flatten and batch normalization after the second convolutional layer.

-Finally we tried to add a sigmoid layer, who is a popular activation function in CNN when it placed before the output, but it didn't provide better results.
+Finally we tried to add a sigmoid layer, who is a popular activation function in CNN when it placed before the output, but it didn't provide us better results.

 ---